-The great thing about the Klausen pass, unlike some other passes in the Alps, is there is a highway alternative, therefore the traffic on the pass is really restricted to locals or driving enthusiasts, so never gets busy dispite it's proximity to Zurich.
+The great thing about the Klausen pass, unlike some other passes in the Alps, is there is a highway alternative, therefore the traffic on the pass is really restricted to locals or driving enthusiasts, so doesn't get too busy dispite it’s proximity to Zurich.

-Some History - the Klausen Pass is home of the legendary Klausen Run (Klausenrennen), a 21.5 kilometer pre-war hill climb.
+The Klausen Pass is home of the legendary Klausen Run (Klausenrennen), a 21.5 kilometer pre-war hill climb.
 More recently a vintage event took place in 2006.
 The race (and of course the pass) consisted of 136 curves with a difference in altitude of 1237 meters (bottom to top).
-In 2006 the race was labelled by far the craziest mountain motor race in Europe with over 40'000 spectators and was honoured in Stoneleigh Park with the prestigious "Speed Event of the Year" award.
-The Klausen Race Committee relaunched the Klausen Race in 2012.
-More information can be found here: www.klausenrennen.com.
+In 2006 the race was labelled by far the craziest mountain motor race in Europe with over 40’000 spectators and was honoured in Stoneleigh Park with the prestigious “Speed Event of the Year” award.
+The Klausen Race Committee relaunched the Klausen Race for 2012 and 2013.

 On entering the start of the Klausen Pass at Glarus you drive a short stretch along the original pass cobbles.
 The Klausen Pass then quickly winds up through a forest section, taking in several high speed sweeping turns, before a series of tight switchbacks.
 You then continue through through several small tunnels, with another straighter stretch through the forest – a fantastic adrenaline rush.
 Keep your wits about you though as this stretch is rather tight, and some of the cambers on the old cobbled stretches can catch you out.